PIH/petl/README.md

       column: "partition_num"  # If specified, this will use this column for the partition scheme, when created
       value: "3"  # If specified, this will use this column value for the partition, when created
     dropAndRecreateTable: "false"  # Optional, default is true, which will drop and recreate the target table (if it exists) each time this is run
+    bulkCopy:
+      batchSize: 100 # Optional, default is 100.
+You can increase or decrease the number of records in each batch with this
+      timeout: 7200 # Optional, default is 7200 (2 hours).
+You can increase or decrease the timeout of the operation with this
 ```

 NOTE: